 On-page SEO is everything on your website that you can directly control and change.
 Because of this, on-page is always a great place to begin.
 When thinking about On-page SEO, it’s helpful to think through activities that have the highest “SEO Return on Investment (ROI).”

 There are various factors of On-page SEO that help you to increase your search engine ranking.

 Keywords are like a compass for your SEO ranking: they tell you where to go and whether or not you’re making progress.

-Selecting right keywords can lead to massive organic traffic to your site when visitors are searching for the related content.
-Your keyword selection should be done in such a way that it can generate targeted amount of traffic to your website and that web traffic converts into paying customers.
+Selecting the right keywords can lead to massive organic traffic to your site when visitors are searching for the related content.
+Your keyword selection should be done in such a way that it can generate a targeted amount of traffic to your website and that web traffic converts into paying customers.

-For example, if your website is about latest bikes, cars and latest automobiles etc. and your targeted keyword is bike spare parts, then you will not get success.
+For example, if your website is about the latest bikes, cars and the latest automobiles etc. and your targeted keyword is bike spare parts, then you will not get success.
 The reason is when people come to your website while searching for bike spare parts, they will find this website is not related to what they are searching for.

 So, you need to choose your keywords before starting to write.

 Focus Keyword Phrases